splynx/docs/files/en/addons_modules/3cx_addon/3cx_addon.md

 ![](img_000008.png)

-Save the XML file, it will be used for the CRM integration procedure.
-Note, **to use this module, you need to have the [3CX Professional license level](https://www.3cx.com/phone-system/download-phone-system?resellerId=214267)**.
+Save the output XML file on your local machine and **do not edit it**, it will be used for the CRM integration procedure.
+Note, **to use the CRM integration module on 3CX server, you need to purchase the [3CX Professional level license](https://www.3cx.com/phone-system/download-phone-system?resellerId=214267)**.

+### 3CX System Configuration

 Let's perform the first time configuration of the 3CX system:

 1. [Sign up](https://www.3cx.com/ordering/pricing/) on the 3CX web page with preferred price choice

 2. Choose the location for the 3CX system, write down your license key and follow the required installation steps.
-Open the IP of the machine 3CX is installed on followed by port `5015` in a browser, e.g. `https://<IP_address>:5015`.
+Open the IP of the machine 3CX is installed on followed by port `5015` in a browser, e.g. ```https://<IP_address>:5015```.
 The *3CX Web Configuration Tool* guides you through important network and security settings.

 Check the following links for more details: